 Fill your Instagram feed and capture the spirit of Cumberland Valley with images of downtown murals, tucked-away covered bridges and other scenic spots when you explore the Cumberland Valley Photo Trail.
 Along the way, you're sure to find other happy surprises.

 Fall is the perfect time to take a hike in Cumberland Valley.
 Whether you're taking a day-hike on the iconic Appalachian Trail or ascending to an overlook for sweeping views of the Valley, you'll want to make sure you packed your camera.
 Pictured: Pole Steeple Overlook

 Peak fall foliage typically occurs in mid-late October with an impressive display of yellow, orange, and red leaves.
 Whether you prefer to drive or hike, you can find the best viewing spots.

 MAKE A RETURN VISIT

-If you enjoyed your fall visit to Cumberland Valley, you'll want to make sure to return during the first weekend of December for family-friendly, holiday-themed fun and events including a Christmas parade, shopping markets, visits with Santa and more.
-Also be sure to explore our charming, locally-owned shops to pick up gifts and treats for the holiday season.
+If you enjoyed your fall visit to Cumberland Valley, you want to make sure to return in December for family-friendly, holiday-themed fun and events, including a Christmas parade, shopping markets, visits with Santa and more.
+Also, be sure to explore our charming, locally-owned shops to pick up gifts and treats for the holiday season.